Defining a cloud transformation framework is the most important part of starting any cloud transformation journey.

 Point 5: Your organization must adopt agile development principles and leverage a 12-factor microservices methodology based on patterns learned during previous cloud transformation iterations.
 Once monolithic workloads have been refactored by leveraging a 12-factor microservices strategy, your organization will gain the ability to integrate emerging technologies one microservice at a time without the need to refactor each component of the workload.

 Point 6: Be sure to have your organization leverage open standards and open source technologies.
 As an example, by using Kubernetes as one of many open source offerings, your organization will develop a workload that is portable.
 This gives you the advantage of developing a cloud strategy to support a multicloud environment whether hybrid, public, or public isolated.
-Now that open source technologies are becoming the defacto standard for most large enterprise organizations, several organizations are beginning to embrace open source technologies acore supported services to support their enterprise and decrease IT operational costs.
+Now that open source technologies are becoming the defacto standard for most large enterprise organizations, several organizations are beginning to embrace open source technologies as core supported services to support their enterprise and decrease IT operational costs.

 From the many conversations that I’ve had over the past few years, I see enterprise organizations that leverage these open source technologies continue to grow and accelerate.
 The value of adhering to these six key elements will allow your organization to pivot, adapt, and adjust as newer technologies become available.